-This 71-year-old female was admitted to the Coronary Care Unit last evening with a diagnosis of R/O Coronary Disease.
-Her enzymes and ECG were normal in the Emergency Department last evening.
-She has been pain free since her admission.
+This 71-year-old female was admitted to the coronary care unit last evening with a diagnosis of R/O coronary disease.
+Her enzymes and ECG were normal in the emergency department last evening.
+She has been pain-free since her admission.
 She now calls you into the room complaining of chest pain that radiates into her back.
 She appears uncomfortable, moving about in the bed and rubbing her chest.
-She is on a Heparin gtt at 1000U and a Nitroglycerin gtt at 10 mcgms/min.
-She has received Aspirin today.
+She is on a heparin drip at 1000U and a Nitroglycerin drip at 10 mcg/min.
+She has received aspirin today.

-Note the ST depression throughout the ECG.
-This is indicative of widespread ischemia, especially in light of her complaint of chest pain.
-Note the ST elevation in aVR.
+Note the ST depression throughout the ECG that indicates widespread ischemia, especially in light of her complaint of chest pain.
+Note the ST-elevation in aVR.
 ST elevation in this lead is uncommon and is only present in two situations.
 Left main trunk stenosis and proximal LAD stenosis.
 Both of these situations are extremely serious and need urgent treatment.

-ST elevation of greater than 1mm in aVR indicates triple vessel coronary disease, left main trunk disease or proximal LAD disease.
-If that ST elevation is greater than the ST elevation in V1 it differentiates between Left main trunk and LAD disease.
-Because the treatment for anyone with these conditions, it is almost always coronary artery bypass grafting.
-This patient needs to be taken to the cardiac catheterization laboratory so that images can be obtained for use in the interventional surgery.
+ST-elevation of greater than 1mm in aVR indicates triple vessel coronary disease, left main trunk disease, or proximal LAD disease.
+If that ST-elevation is greater than the ST-elevation in V1, it differentiates between left main trunk and LAD disease.
+The treatment for anyone with these conditions is almost always coronary artery bypass grafting.
+This patient needs to be taken to the cardiac catheterization laboratory to obtain images for use in interventional surgery.
 An ECG without ST elevation in aVR almost certainly rules out the presence of significant left main trunk disease.
 The following angiogram shows the gravity of this type of lesion clearly.